General FAQ

 What are your tents made out of?

-The cotton canvas we use is the strongest, longest lasting, most weather proof and flame resistant out there.
-We want your Tentsmiths tent to be your shelter for a long time to come, which is why we use Sunforger brand water repellent, rot and mildew resistant, flame resistant 100% cotton army duck in 10.10 oz. weight.
+The cotton canvas we use is the strongest, longest lasting, and most weather proof out there.
+We want your Tentsmiths tent to be your shelter for a long time to come, which is why we use Sunforger brand water repellent, rot and mildew resistant 100% cotton army duck in 10.10 oz. weight.
 This tightly woven, high thread count fabric is preshrunk for the Marine Industry and factory finished with Sunforger, a baked in, invisible, durable process that makes the canvas mildew resistant and water repellent.
 Sunforger Army Duck canvas offers the best of the old world and the new, a fabric with the appearance of the past and the livability we demand today.

 We will make tents, tarps etc. out of a few choices, and those include: